csc1120/spring24/README.md

 # Announcements

+## Week 10
+- No exam this week.
+Exam will be April 5 (Friday, week 11)
+- 3-4pm student hour booked.
+Will be available for questions 11am-3pm (if you can find me)
+- 11:30am-12:30pm in CC

 ## Week 9
 - I will be away at a conference Tuesday - Friday of week 11
 - Schedule for weeks 10 and 11 are swapped (Exam II on Friday, April 5)